SimonFrauenschuh/BallOnPlateJava/README.md

 		Alternative "sudo systemctl restart wildfly.service"

 7. Add the postgresql-Driver
-- go to the adress, that is shown in the cmd-line (like "http://127.0.0.1:9990/console") and navigate to "Deployments"
+- go to the adress, that is shown after wildfly-startup in the cmd-line (like "http://127.0.0.1:9990/console") and navigate to "Deployments"
 - Klick on the "+" and select the driver "postgresql-42.2.23", that is provided in Git "BallOnPlateJava/src/main/resources"
 - Klick on "next", make sure, that the driver is enabled and "Finish".
 - Navigate to "Configuration" - "Subsystems" - "Datasources & Drivers" - "JDBC Drivers" and you should see a Driver called "postgresql-42.2.23.jar"